-Ten ways people make themselves appear smarter than they actually are
+Ten ways to seem smarter than you really are

 Want to look smarter than you really are?
 Consider the immortal words of The Wizard of Oz, “Back where I come from, we have universities, seats of great learning, where men go to become great thinkers.
 And when they come out, they think deep thoughts and with no more brains than you have.
 But they have one thing you haven’t got: a diploma.”